signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="HighCapacityCodecTest"></a>
 ### High Capacity Codec Test

-To test max codec capacity, a 21 channel .wav file is provided in the Rar Package and Docker containers.
-Each channel contains around 30 sec of wideband speech, music, various types of background noise, and other sounds.
+To test max codec capacity, a 21 channel .wav file is provided in the Rar packages and Docker containers.
+Each channel contains from 10 to 30 sec of wideband speech, music, various types of background noise, and other sounds (note that all channels are extended to 30 sec to equal the longest duration channel).
 The following mediaTest command line runs an EVS encode-decode data flow on all 21 channels:

     ./mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_evs.wav -Csession_config/evs_16kHz_13200bps_config

 On a Xeon E5-2660 R0 @ 2.20GHz core, this test takes about 15 sec to encode/decode the 21 channels, so the max single core capacity is around 40 channels of encode + decode.
 Of course processing time varies depending on core type and speed.
-To make the test longer, the input waveform file can be "wrapped" using the repeat command line option, for example:
+To make the test longer, for example to allow htop inspection of core activity and memory usage, the input waveform file can be "wrapped" using the repeat command line option, for example:

     ./mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_evs.wav -Csession_config/evs_16kHz_13200bps_config -R11

 which extends the test time to about 5 minutes.
-Entering -R0 will repeat indefinitely until the 'q' key is pressed - although if you do that then you should keep an eye on things, as a massive output .wav file will build up quickly.
+Entering -R0 will repeat indefinitely until the 'q' key is pressed - although if you do that then you should keep an eye on things, as a massive output .wav file will build up quickly !

 To help analyze audio quality, below is a table showing what's in each channel, along with sox commands for playing individual channels.